Anthrocon/www/content/Venue/hotel/index.md

 {{< /details >}}

 {{< details "Is there a one-night deposit to book a room at Anthrocon's hotels?" >}}
-There will not be a deposit taken this year; instead, we are giving people until May 16, 2025 to cancel a reservation without penalty.
+There will not be a deposit taken this year; instead, we are giving people until May 16, 2026 to cancel a reservation without penalty.
 After that date, any cancellations will be assessed a one-night cancellation fee at the hotel’s rate. **A credit card number is still required to make a reservation**.

-A valid Anthrocon registration ID is required to make a hotel reservation — you will NOT be able to access the hotel booking system without it.
 {{< /details >}}

 {{< details "What other fees or charges should I expect with my hotel booking?" >}}